ptheywood/gtc-2019-talk/presentation.md

 ???

-So in this example, using all to all messaging
+So using all to all communication,

-where each agent reads the entire message list, the orange car will read all 42 messages.
+where each agent reads the entire message list,

+the orange car will read all 42 messages

 ---